sxjscience/automl_multimodal_benchmark/README.md

 ## Run Experiments

-Go to [multimodal_text_benchmark/scripts/benchmark](multimodal_text_benchmark/scripts/benchmark) to see how to run different ML methods over the benchmark.
+Go to [multimodal_text_benchmark/scripts/benchmark](multimodal_text_benchmark/scripts/benchmark) to see how to run some baseline ML methods over the benchmark.

 ## References